Titles of Larger Works

 Examples:

 Instrumental works are often known by a generic name, such as symphony, quartet, sonata, etc. These names are capitalized, but are not in italics or quotation marks.
 If a work has an alternative title, it should be written in italics.
 If a movement has an alternative title, it should be written in quotation marks.
 If the alternative title is written alongside the generic name, it should be written in parenthesis.
+Some publishers lowercase major and minor also, but Chicago prefers to capitalize these for consistency with its title-case recommendations.

 Examples: